Achievable logoAchievable logo

 Feedback

-The sense of taste—known scientifically as gustation—encompasses a limited set of recognized submodalities.
-Historically, only four tastes were acknowledged: sweet, salty, sour, and bitter.
-Later research introduced umami (from the Japanese term for “delicious taste”), often described as a savory flavor.
-Recent findings indicate there may also be a sixth taste for fats (lipids).
+The sense of taste - known scientifically as gustation - includes a small set of recognized submodalities.
+Historically, only four tastes were described: sweet, salty, sour, and bitter.
+Later research added umami (from the Japanese term for “delicious taste”), often described as a savory flavor.
+More recent findings suggest there may also be a sixth taste for fats (lipids).

 Taste receptors and papillae

 • Gustation is associated with the tongue, which is lined by stratified squamous epithelium throughout the oral cavity.
-Raised bumps on the tongue’s surface, called papillae (singular: papilla), house the structures necessary for taste transduction.
+Raised bumps on the tongue’s surface, called papillae (singular: papilla), contain the structures needed for taste transduction.

 The four types of papillae contain taste buds with gustatory receptor cells: